 The reason is not merely diversification, but because international stocks do not always correlate directly to the performance of the U.S. market.
 You want to have stocks that aren’t correlated to smooth out volatility.

 Investors can be afraid of international stocks, as if they aren’t as safe from a political, reporting or regulatory perspective as they are here in the United States.
 Political risk can be very real with international stocks, and significant cultural differences can present an additional risk when trying to evaluate securities.

 Look, I would be very cautious investing in China, Russia or Africa.
 As I’ve mentioned in many articles about Chinese stocks, China is opaque.
-We just found out that Anbang Insurance Group, a Chinese conglomerate was seized by the government.
+And current headline risks can give investors pause.

-Still, international exposure is necessary.
-But there are many international companies that you will find palatable because you know their products, and you know their name.
+Still, international exposure is necessary, and there are many international companies that you will find palatable because you know their products, and you know their name.
 Plus, they pay pretty good dividends to boot.

 International Dividend Stocks to Buy: GlaxoSmithKline (GSK)

-You certainly know the name GlaxoSmithKline plc (NYSE:GSK).
+You certainly know the name GlaxoSmithKline (NYSE:GSK).
 As investors, we aren’t going to freak out about a U.K.-based company, right?
-We also know it is an $88 billion pharmaceutical company.
+We also know it is an $100 billion pharmaceutical company.

 It has four divisions: Pharmaceuticals, Pharmaceuticals R&D, Vaccines and Consumer Healthcare.
 Besides its huge portfolio of proprietary pharma drugs, it has other products you certain know: Otrivin, Panadol, parodontax, Poligrip, Sensodyne, Theraflu and Voltaren.

 It also has consumer products, such as drinks and foods, toothpastes, toothbrushes, mouth rinses, medicated mouthwashes, gels and sprays, denture adhesives, and denture cleansers.